 Companies often need money to grow.
 The bigger the company, the more money it needs.
 Loans are an option, but borrowed money needs to be paid back with interest.

 For that reason, companies often prefer raising money by getting investors, who become part-owners (shareholders) of the company.
-Just like a small business owner, investors get to share in the profits (dividends) of a company when it does well and feels the pain when times are tough.
+Just like a small business owner, investors get to share in the profits (dividends) of a company when it does well and feel the pain when times are tough.
 A share is a digital certificate* given to part-owners of a company.

 How companies get investors